 With all these perks, our world will never be the same.
 Here are 9 ways credit card rewards have reshaped life as we know it.

 You get an open door to free travel.

 In the early days of credit card rewards, getting cash back was all the rage.
 However, travel rewards credit cards have quickly gained traction since they tend to offer some of the best redemption value.
 They also have amazing signup bonuses that open the door to free travel faster than you might think.

-If you look at the Chase Sapphire Preferred® Card as an example, you’ll see you can earn 60,000 points as a signup bonus.
-That amount is equal to $750 in free travel through Chase Ultimate Rewards if you use your points to book travel directly through the portal.
+If you look at the Chase Sapphire Preferred® Card as an example, you’ll see you can earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $750 toward travel when you redeem through Chase Ultimate Rewards®.

 Once you rack up rewards, you have the choice to redeem for a weekend trip to visit your aunt in Florida, save them to cover airfare to Belize, or transfer them to airline or hotel partners to get even more bang for your travel buck.